Big thanks to our outkast.com operative, who shot video from the pit with his flip cam

 July 18, 2010, Union Park, Chicago.
 The Pitchfork Music Festival.
 The sun had been beating down all day, and everything stunk.
 People were laid out in the grass, asleep next to piles of empty beer cups, wiped out after a whole weekend of beers, ironic eyewear, sun, and (mostly deserved) hype.

-Across the park, Major Lazer paraded their (awesome) freak show all over the stage and all over each other in the blaring sun.
+Across the park, Major Lazer paraded their (awesome) freak show all over the prod and all over each other in the blaring sun.
 Just as their hyperactive set closed, the sun dipped behind the trees, and instantly the vibe cooled down.
-Plumes of smoke popped into the air, beers were finished hastily, and as the sun went down, the hands went up, and Big Boi stormed the stage.
+Plumes of smoke popped into the air, beers were finished hastily, and as the sun went down, the hands went up, and Big Boi stormed the prod.

 Backed by DJ Cutmaster Swiff, bass, guitar, and a horn section, Big ripped through an opening medley of all of his best Outkast verses.
 “ATLiens”, “So Fresh So Clean”, “B.O.B.”, “Rosa Parks”, “Ms. Jackson”, “Skew it on The Bar-B” and more all blended into each other, making it clear the Big was not afraid to give the people what they wanted, clearing the way for his new stuff by blasting all of his greatest hits (and DAMN there were a lot of them) before breaking into all the best from Sir Lucious Left Foot: The Son of Chico Dusty.